 Now, I’m probably not going to say anything new here.
 Let’s not beat around the bush.
 I’m pro-choice firstly because I’m a young woman who realises that with one small mistake, I might bring my already unstable life to crash down all around me like the wrath of God.
 All because of a moment’s blindness to reality.
 I’m lucky to live in an era where I can fix that mistake relatively painlessly, few questions asked.

 What conservatives (as a whole) tend to fight for is individual liberty and individual responsibility.
-While I agree with them to a certain extent – the choices you make throughout your life are likely to affect your chances of prosperity – I draw the line when they bring down the merciless gavel of justice against anybody who makes that split-second mistake, be it out of desperation or temporary madness.
+While I agree with them to a certain extent – the choices you make throughout your life are likely to affect your chances of prosperity – I draw the line when they bring down the merciless gavel of justice against anybody who makes that split-second mistake, be it due to a technical issue or temporary madness.
 I like the right’s cold, factual approach to debates but there should be space in politics for some lenience, or the acknowledgement of human error.
 When it comes to pregnancy, it stems from the most human sin of all: the need for sexual release – the near impossibility of infallible abstinence!
 Especially with our access to such a variety of birth control methods.

 If you like to fight for individual liberty, you will obviously include female individuals in that.